 - First, it is published by a research entity.

 - Second, no one paid for this article to be written, and it is not pretending to inform you while being rigged to sell you software or consulting services as a vendor or consulting firm that shares their ranking in some Gartner report.
 Unlike nearly every other article you will find from Google on this topic, it has had no input from any company's marketing or sales department.

 Gartner’s Annual Report

 According to their annual report, their 2012 revenue broke down in the following way.

 |Category of Revenue||Percentage of Total Revenues|

 |Events (Which Derives Income from Both Vendors and Buyers||11%|

-These figures are for 2012.
-Gartner’s revenues grow virtually every year.
+These figures are for 2012, and Gartner’s revenues grow virtually yearly.
 This pie chart in 2019 would be much more significant as Gartner now has revenues of $5.1 billion.

 How Gartner Breaks Out its Revenue

-Gartner does not break out its revenue per line of business regarding its customer category (i.e., buyer, vendor, investor, etc.), or its events revenue.
-However, Gartner receives income from buyers, vendors, and investors in each line of business (research, consulting, and events).
+Gartner does not break out its revenue per business line regarding its customer category (i.e., buyer, vendor, investor, etc.) or its events revenue.
+However, Gartner receives income from each business line’s buyers, vendors, and investors (research, consulting, and events).
 Roughly seventy percent of their income comes from research-related activities and thirty percent from consulting and events.
 Gartner receives revenues from other types of customers as well.
-For instance, they receive subscription revenue from consulting companies as well as from several different customer categories.
+For instance, they receive subscription revenue from consulting companies and several customer categories.